nvenk/nvenk.github.io/src/html/project-content/uwise.md

 1. Following the material design guidelines so the applications would have a native feel on android.
 2. Using the University of Washington colors and branding to give users a sense of familiarity with the app.
-3. Using the University of Washington NetID sign-in to ensure that all users were registered students with the university.
+3. Using the University of Washington NetID sign-in to ensure that all users were registered students at the university.
 4. Using internationally understandable icons and labels.

 ## Takeaways

-This project has been amazing to work on, and has helped me understand how to design with the user in mind.
+This project has been amazing to work on and has helped me understand how to design with the user in mind.
 I learnt a great deal from it, but to list my top takeaways from working on this project:

 1. Research is the key!
 It is important to take your time and do it right.
 2. Keep the users close to the design process, and keep testing with them every step of the way.